Allegheny County Health Director Says Delta Variant Is Fueling Rising Cases, Hospitalizations

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) – The Allegheny County Health Director says the “very contagious” delta variant is driving the current wave of COVID-19 infections nationwide and is causing cases and hospitalizations to rise locally.READ MORE: AHN To Provide Access To COVID-19 Vaccine At Community Events
+PITTSBURGH (KDKA) – The Allegheny County Health Director says the “very contagious” delta variant is driving the current wave of COVID-19 infections nationwide and is causing cases and hospitalizations to rise locally.READ MORE: 'Itchy Mites:' Preventing Bites And The Itch That Comes With A Mite Bite

 According to the CDC, Allegheny County, along with several other local counties, have a “substantial” level of COVID-19 transmission, meaning it’s recommended that everyone wear masks indoors, regardless of their vaccination status.
 The CDC estimates the delta variant accounts for about two-thirds of the county’s cases.